Skip to footer content

 How Can You Create a Model Class for CSV Data?

 Mapping CSV data to strongly-typed objects requires a model class that mirrors the file structure.
-You often need to convert raw string data into specific types like integers or decimals.
-For product inventory data, create a class with properties matching each column:
+You convert raw string data into specific types like integers, decimals, and DateTime values.
+For product inventory data, create a class with properties matching each CSV column:

 public class Product